alissacrane123/KnowItAll/README.md

 # Welcome to KnowItAll
 KnowItAll is a simple, fun challenge app for friends to fact check each other's statements and keep score.
-Enter a friend's idiotic statement and add each of your answers, KnowItAll will serve up google results through SERP API & Google Custom Search.
+Enter a friend's idiotic statement and add each of your answers, KnowItAll will serve up google results through Serp Api (which in turn uses Google Custom Search).
 Select a winner, and KnowItAll will keep the score.
 View each of your friends rank, your personal stats, and past challenges.

 [Live Demo](https://knowitall-app.herokuapp.com)